CausticCatastrophe/avg_color_palette_sampler/README.md

 2. **Run the application:**
    - Double-click the `setup_and_run.bat` file to set up the virtual environment and run the application.
 The command prompt will be minimized during execution.

-## File Structure

-- `setup_and_run.bat`: Main batch script for setting up the environment and running the application.
-- `avg_color_palette_sampler.py`: Main Python script for the Image Color Sampler application.
-- `miniconda3/`: Directory for the local Miniconda installation (automatically created).

 ## Usage Instructions

 1. **Upload an Image:**